New England Journal of Medicine June 12, 2008

 Endpoint

-Key result: Intensive glucose control reduced the incidence of combined major macrovascular and microvascular events, primarily driven by a reduction in nephropathy, but did not significantly reduce major cardiovascular events or mortality.
+Key result: Intensive control reduced combined major macrovascular and microvascular events primarily through a reduction in nephropathy, with no significant effect on mortality.

 2009